bilgi42/VERT-md2pdf/README.md

 <h1 align="center"><a href="https://vert.sh">VERT.sh</a></h1>

 > [!IMPORTANT]
 > This fork's only purpose is added Markdown to PDF capabilities.
 Because I needed them personally, I kind of vibecoded it.
 PDF conversions are hard and I don't plan to code one yet.
-I might update this repo in order to make the functionality but that's it.
+I might update this repo in order to make the functionality better but that's it.

 VERT is a file conversion utility that uses WebAssembly to convert files on your device instead of a cloud.
 Check out the live instance at [vert.sh](https://vert.sh).